How to Become a Wiccan: A Guide for Beginners

 When learning something new, no matter what it is, one must do research on that topic.
 The same goes for following a new religion such as Wicca.
 If one wants to know how to become a Wiccan, one must read up and fully engage in his or her resources.

-The books I have posted here through Amazon have all been read by me, personally.
 The very first book I ever picked up on Wicca was Silver Ravenwolf's To Ride A Silver Broomstick.
 I highly recommend this book for younger people getting started with Wicca.
-Other wonderful starter Wiccan books include Scott Cunningham's Wicca: A Guide for the Solitary Practitioner and also Earth Power: Techniques of Natural Magic.
+Another wonderful starter Wiccan books include Scott Cunningham's and also Earth Power: Techniques of Natural Magic.
 Scott Cunningham is and has always been one of my favorite and most trusted authors in the Wiccan religion.
-Unfortunately no more new material will be published by Scott, as he has passed and moved on to the Summerland.
+Unfortunately, no more new material will be published by Scott, as he has passed and moved on to the Summerland.
 But any of his books are easy to understand and beautiful.
+Wicca: A Guide for the Solitary Practitioner

 Another great book, especially for more advanced readers, is Laurie Cabot's Power of the Witch.
 This is an older book on witchcraft and Wicca, but it is powerful and eye-opening, nevertheless.
-Give it a try, you may love it...you may hate it.
+Give it a try, you may love it or you may hate it.
 But at least you can say you've done your research!